TheDingodile/thedingodile.github.io/_posts/2023-05-02-Life_expectancy.markdown

 Other risk factors of Ischaemic heart disease are [smoking, high blood pressure, high blood cholesterol, diabetes, overweight and obesity, poor diet, physical inactivity, and excessive alcohol use](https://www.cdc.gov/heartdisease/risk_factors.htm).
 Japanese has a low rate of obesity, with only around 4.8% for men and 3.7% for women.
 Canada, for comparison, has 24.6% for men and 26.2% for women, while those numbers are just over 35% in the USA.
 Paradoxically, the Japanese people are not exactly known to be exercising a lot, and the low obesity rate is thus likely to come mostly from healthy eating habits.
 In addition, they have a high rate of high blood pressure, which is likely due to the high [salt intake](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8727723/) from Japanese diet.
 Furthermore, the Japanese are known to be workaholics and prone to stress, which is also a risk factor for Ischaemic heart disease.

-Comparison between the countries of these factors are illustrated in these next charts.
+Comparison between the countries for these factors are illustrated in these charts.

 ![physi](/factors.png)
 *Sources: [WHO](https://apps.who.int/gho/data/node.main)*